 Take your NFL betting to the next level by building a parlay at BetMGM!

 From the preseason through the postseason, you can build NFL parlays from a variety of odds, including spreads, moneylines, and player props.
-Whether you wanted to add two heavy favorites like the Buffalo Bills and Kansas City Chiefs, two underdogs like the Jacksonville Jaguars or Detroit Lions, or quarterback props for Aaron Rodgers and Kirk Cousins, there are parlay opportunities for everyone.
+Whether you wanted to add two heavy favorites like the Buffalo Bills and Kansas City Chiefs, two underdogs like the Jacksonville Jaguars or Detroit Lions, or quarterback props for Patrick Mahomes or Josh Allen, there are parlay opportunities for everyone.